MEET AMERICAN BOGAN™

 We are two amazingly close friends with the same awful sense of humor, brought together by the Internet and creepy HNGs offering their highly optimistic tributes.
 Ask us about it if you wanna cringe…

-Luna is, very obviously, Australian.
+Luna is very obnoxiously Australian.
 She introduced me to the word “bogan,” and, after having a good laugh over the idea, gave her full blessing to import the word to the United States because the USA needs some

-She is also an ethot and very bloody proud of it.
+Bottom line: Luna is pure Aussie and very fucking proud of it.

 Yup, that’s me.
-I’m notorious, among other things, for wearing socks with flip-flops, even in the winter; combat boots with shorts; and t-shirts with some obnoxious slogans, all very much to the chagrin of people around me.
-Even though I don’t go hooning in a Ford Falcon or a Holden Commodore, you could say that I’ve been bogan fashionable for a very long time.
-I am also a photographer who drives a very obvious free-candy van, that I decorated with random lingerie in the back because reasons.
+I’m notorious, among other things, for wearing socks with flip-flops (even in the winter!), combat boots with shorts, and t-shirts with some cringe-worthy slogans all very much to the chagrin of people around me.

-The more I learned about what bogans are, the more I thought this was the perfect opportunity to engage in some good ol’ fashioned American capitalism!
-After all, bogans may be Australian, but no one appropriates other cultures better than Americans.
+The more I learned about what bogans are, the more I realized just how full of bogans the United States of America actually is.
+Being an American, I also thought this was the perfect opportunity to engage in some good ol’ fashioned capitalism.
+After all, bogans may be Australian, but no one appropriates other cultures better than Americans, right?

-American Bogan™ exists as a brand because Luna and I wanted to introduce “bogan” to the United States so I hired someone to make a logo, altered the colors to give it that authentic ‘Murican spin, registered the Americanbogan.com domain, put up a website, found the highest quality vendors I could find and feel happy about supporting, and then started filling the store with designs I created so I could unironically revel in my perfectly bogan sense of fashion while
+American Bogan™ exists as a brand because Luna and I wanted to introduce “bogan” to the United States for the fuck of it.
+I hired someone to make a logo, altered the colors to give it that authentic ‘Murican spin, registered the Americanbogan.com domain, built a website, found the highest quality vendors I could feel happy about supporting, and then started filling the store with apparel printed with designs I created so I could unironically revel in my perfectly bogan sense of fashion while

 culturally appropriating sharing a fun word with my fellow bogans Americans.

-(What, did you actually expect an inspirational brand story?)
+What, did you actually expect an inspirational story?